 Finally, there are some instances where you just won’t be able to receive enough value from your points, no matter how savvy you are.
 For example, the Marriott Bonvoy program can be great when you earn huge amounts of points from staying at their hotels or by using their credit card.
 But it’s very rare that you will ever receive more than one cent per point in value, and just half a cent is more likely.

 Take This Into Consideration

 Therefore, I would never consider transferring Ultimate Rewards points to Marriott Bonvoy unless you are just a few points shy of an award that you need to book quickly.
 Transferring Ultimate Rewards points out to Hyatt is a better option.

 When to Transfer Chase Ultimate Rewards Points to Travel Partners?

 Before redeeming your Ultimate Rewards points, you should take a moment to consider all of your options.
 Before transferring your points to miles, be sure to take a look at the options available.
 Even check the points if the flights are with a different carrier.
 And before transferring your Ultimate Rewards points to hotel points, double-check to see if a more attractive property is available.
 You may find something through the Ultimate Rewards Travel Portal for a comparable number of points or less.

 But likewise, you should check your award travel options through Chase’s transfer partners before booking airfare through the Ultimate Rewards Travel Portal.
-Be sure to visit Southwest.com to look up the number of Rapid Rewards points needed.
-Their fights won’t appear at any online travel agent’s site, including the Ultimate Rewards website.
+Be sure to visit Southwest.com to determine the number of Rapid Rewards points needed.
+Their flights won’t appear on any online travel agent’s site, including the Ultimate Rewards website.

 When booking hotel reservations, be sure to check the award night options with Hyatt.
 Hyatt offers any unsold standard room as an award night.
-By taking the time to compare the point transfer options to the Ultimate Rewards Travel Center, you can stretch your Ultimate Rewards points even further than you may have thought possible.
+By comparing the point transfer options to the Ultimate Rewards Travel Center, you can stretch your Ultimate Rewards points even further than you may have thought possible.